andyatkinson/andyatkinson.github.io/postgresql-tips.md

 PostgreSQL runs an autovacuum process in the background to remove dead tuples.
 Dead tuples are the result of a multiversion model ([MVCC](https://www.postgresql.org/docs/9.5/mvcc-intro.html)).
 Dead tuples are also called dead rows or "bloat".
 Bloat can also exist for indexes.

-There are two parameters related to triggering the AV process and workers "scale factor" and "threshold", which can be configured for all tables or per-table.
+Two parameters may be used to trigger the AV process: "scale factor" and "threshold".
+These can be configured DB-wide or per-table.

 In [routine vacumming](https://www.postgresql.org/docs/9.1/routine-vacuuming.html), the two options are listed:

-- scale factor (a percentage of dead tuples) [`autovacuum_vacuum_scale_factor`](https://www.postgresql.org/docs/9.1/runtime-config-autovacuum.html#GUC-AUTOVACUUM-VACUUM-SCALE-FACTOR)
+- scale factor (a percentage) [`autovacuum_vacuum_scale_factor`](https://www.postgresql.org/docs/9.1/runtime-config-autovacuum.html#GUC-AUTOVACUUM-VACUUM-SCALE-FACTOR)
-- threshold (a specific number of dead tuples) [`autovacuum_vacuum_threshold`](https://www.postgresql.org/docs/9.1/runtime-config-autovacuum.html#GUC-AUTOVACUUM-VACUUM-SCALE-FACTOR)
+- threshold (a specific number) [`autovacuum_vacuum_threshold`](https://www.postgresql.org/docs/9.1/runtime-config-autovacuum.html#GUC-AUTOVACUUM-VACUUM-SCALE-FACTOR)

 The scale factor defaults to 20% (`0.20`).
-To optimize for our largest tables it has been recommended to set the scale factor very low 1% (`0.01`) or opt out of it altogether.
+To optimize for our largest tables we set it lower at 1% (`0.01`).

-To opt out of scale factor entirely, set the value to 0 and set the threshold to a fixed number of dead tuples that would trigger the condition, e.g. 1000, 10000 etc. depending on work load.
+To opt out of scale factor, set the value to 0 and set the threshold, e.g. 1000, 10000 etc. depending on workload.

 ```
 ALTER TABLE bigtable SET (autovacuum_vacuum_scale_factor = 0);